mtong1/CNN-MNIST/README.md

 ### Math Behind the CNN

 What differentiates a CNN versus other neural networks is with its use of convolutions/correlations.
-To understand this fundamentally, we used various resources and took notes.
+To understand this fundamentally, we used various resources and took notes mainly from Neural Network from Scratch by The Independent Code.
 All mathematical explanations for the processes used in our implementation can be found in this [pdf](./CNN-math.pdf).

 ### Implementation

 The CNN-MNIST project is structured as a series of Python modules that collectively build a convolutional neural network (CNN) designed to classify handwritten digits from the MNIST dataset.
 Below is an overview of the implementation details for each component of the project:
+(The implementation was written and based on [Neural Network from Scratch](https://github.com/TheIndependentCode/Neural-Network/tree/master) by [TheIndependentCode](https://github.com/TheIndependentCode))

 #### Network Initialization